-The misuse of prescription opioids has been on the rise because doctors are overprescribing painkillers.
-It has gotten so bad that the United States alone is consuming more than 80 percent of the global opioid supply.
+The misuse of prescription opioids has increased because doctors are overprescribing painkillers.
+It has gotten so bad that the United States alone consumes more than 80 percent of the global opioid supply.
 For that reason, the abuse of opioid painkillers and heroin (a drug that gives users a cheaper yet similar high) has gone through the roof.
-Heroin-related deaths have become four times more common in the Midwest region alone.
+In 2020, the number of heroin overdose deaths was almost seven times higher than it was in 1999.

 “While there are several people who are abusing this class of drugs, there are also many patients who legitimately need them for pain relief,” said Renae Chestnut, the dean of Drake University’s College of Pharmacy and Health Sciences.
 “So, as we increase the regulations and access to these drugs, many of the patients who legitimately need them could be harmed.”

 It is also becoming more common for college kids to hold “pharm parties.”
 These are gatherings where kids steal pills from their parents’ or grandparents’ medicine cabinets and dump them in a bowl, trying the drugs to see if they have any effect.